What to Do When eBay Suspends Your Account

 - Print out of the email for easy reference

-EBay CSRs are just regular people like you doing their job and have nothing against you personally.
+- Remain Calm: eBay CSRs are just regular people like you doing their job and have nothing against you personally.
 You should act as an investigator here, gathering the facts.
 Act in a calm, professional, and rational manner.
 The objective here is to get to someone who can and will help you.

-The CSR who answers your call may not know how to help you.
+- Ask for a Supervisor If Needed: The CSR who answers your call may not know how to help you.
 If you haven't received an answer or acceptable assistance after 10 minutes of speaking to someone, politely ask for a supervisor.
 Someone more experienced may be needed to help you.

 Knowledge of Policies

-The best way to handle an eBay suspension is to not get one.
-Whether you are new to eBay or a seasoned seller, it is beneficial to read the eBay policies to educate yourself on the rules.
-EBay is an ever-changing universe, and rules change from time to time so new policies can sneak up on you.
+The best way to handle an eBay suspension is not to get one.
+Whether you are new to eBay or a seasoned seller, it is beneficial to read the eBay policies to educate yourself on the rules. eBay is an ever-changing universe, and rules change from time to time so new policies can sneak up on you.
 Always read email updates from eBay, and check your eBay messages frequently for updates and announcements.